 In fact, whether it’s down to the long stretches of nothingness and a performance that still isn’t quite where it should be, there’s a good chance that you’re going to be completely underwhelmed by its first few hours.

-14. 7 Days To Die
+28. 7 Days To Die (Early Access)

 Developer: The Fun Pimps

 Another zombie survival game that’s been in Early Access since a week after Nelson Mandela died, 7 Days To Die and DayZ aren’t a million miles away from each other but it’s 7 Days that arguably has the most interesting ideas.

 You survive for as long as you can against hordes of the undead by building fortifications and jankily bashing their heads in.
 There’s a lot more depth to the game than just that, though, and while it may not look like much from the outside, there’s a lot going on under the hood of 7 Days To Die.